riamf/notes-hugo/notes/content/posts/dockerized_grafana_setup.md

 ### Grafana configuration

-So Why I am using exactly these variables.
+So why I am using exactly these variables.
 Grafana by default is configured with `grafana.ini` file that is located in `/etc/grafana/grafana.ini` or `/usr/local/etc/grafana/grafana.ini`.
-This file contains a lot of configuration possibilities but there is no way to modify them inside container because when we run container is is to late to go and modify the file, server is already up and ini file is already loaded.
+This file contains a lot of configuration possibilities but there is no way to modify them inside container because when we run container it is to late to go and modify the file, server is already up and ini file is already loaded.
 But to overcome this limitation, grafana introduced env variables convention.
 It basically matches initial configurations with corresponding environment variable.
 To create correct variable we need to know what name it has in `grafana.ini` file.
 So here are some examples of variable names and their matches from file:

 ```
-    GF_AUTH_DISABLE_LOGIN_FORM "true" =
+    GF_AUTH_DISABLE_LOGIN_FORM "true"
+    /* is equivalent to */
     [auth]
     disable_login_form = true
     ...
-    GF_AUTH_ANONYMOUS_ENABLED "true" =
+    GF_AUTH_ANONYMOUS_ENABLED "true"
+    /* is equivalent to */
     [auth.anonymous]
     enabled = true
 ```